HeRAMS-WHO/herams-i18n/docs/index.rst

 1. To change your password, open your user profile as explained `above <#update-your-user-profile>`_.
 2. In the pop-up window that opens, select the **Password**  tab.
-3. You should be able to change your email address and enter a new password.
+3. You should now be able to change your email address and enter a new password.
 4. Make sure to click the |update-password| button to confirm your changes.
-5. To return to the main page, close the pop-up by clicking the X in the top right corner of the pop-up window.
+5. To return to the main page, close the pop-up by clicking the **X** in the top right corner of the pop-up window.

 .. image:: media/vid/HeRAMS_change_password.gif
    :alt: change password video